cronvel/terminal-kit/doc/screenbuffer.md

 ### .drawCursor( [options] )

 * options `Object` (optional) if provided, each defined option will override the default behavior.
 Available options are:
-	* dst `Terminal` or `ScreenBuffer` (optional) override the `screenBuffer.dst`
+	* dst `Terminal` or `ScreenBuffer` (optional) override `screenBuffer.dst`

 This draws the current *screenBuffer*'s cursor into its *dst* (destination), which is either a `Terminal` or another `ScreenBuffer` instance.
-*Drawing the cursor* means that the destination cursor is moved to the coordinate of the source cursor.
+*Drawing the cursor* means that the destination's cursor is moved to the coordinate of the source's cursor.

-This method is useful if the *screenBuffer* is (for example) a widget that receive user input: the user must know where he is writing.
+This method is useful if the *screenBuffer* is (for example) a widget that receive user input: the user must know where he is typing.